llz383455526/BabyWatcher/README.md

 # BabyWatcher
-watch the baby,when he(she) waked , send notification to parent.
+watching the baby(<1year),when he(she) waked , send notification to parent.

-version 1.0 released

-modified log:
+Welocome to send PR or make Issues to the Project.